Royal Musical Association Annual Conference

 Tea, coffee and light refreshments will be provided in mid-morning and afternoon breaks as part of the delegates' registration package.
 A buffet lunch will be available on each day of the conference for those delegates who opt to include it in their registration package, at an additional charge.

 The conference dinner will take place at the RNCM following the Dent Medal lecture on Thursday 12 September.
+Please note that registration for the dinner has now reached full capacity so we are unable to take further bookings.
 For full details of food and drink options available to delegates, as well as suggestions for those wishing to explore the huge range of options for eating in the city, see our Food and drink page.

 Manchester's vibrant and diverse musical culture will be celebrated throughout the conference via a range of planned events available to conference delegates via the registration process.

-These will include a musical wellbeing event - Feel-good Singing - on the evening of Wednesday 11 September and a free evening concert on Thursday 12 September, as well as the opportunity to attend a rehearsal of the BBC Philharmonic and tour their studios at MediaCity, and an interactive Manchester sonic walk around the environs of the conference.
+These will include a musical wellbeing event - Feel-good Singing - on the evening of Wednesday 11 September, free concerts at lunchtime and in the evening on Thursday 12 September, as well as the opportunity to attend a rehearsal of the BBC Philharmonic and tour their studios at MediaCity, and an interactive Manchester sonic walk around the environs of the conference.